 Three recent Knight Fellows are among the early winners of grants from a new media innovation prototype fund.

-Katy Newton, Djordje Padjeski and Andrew Haeg are among four recipients of Knight Prototype Fund grants, which were announced at the Mozilla Festival in London over the weekend.
+Katy Newton, Djordje Padejski and Andrew Haeg are among four recipients of Knight Prototype Fund grants, which were announced at the Mozilla Festival in London over the weekend.

 “We’re excited that these three projects have won support and recognition from the Knight Foundation,” said Knight Fellowships Director Jim Bettinger.
 “They exemplify the Knight Fellowships’ commitment to journalism innovation, entrepreneurship and leadership.”